ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 12 November 2024
+{: #12-november-2024}

+### For all version dates
+{: #12-november-2024-all-version-dates}

+This release introduces the following updates for accounts that have been granted special approval to preview and use these features.
+Although usage of these features is restricted, changes to schemas (such as new properties) will be visible to all accounts.

+**NVIDIA Hopper HGX H100 instance profiles.** When [creating an instance](/apidocs/vpc/latest#create-instance), a new `gx3d-160x1792x8h100` instance profile is available in select zones.
+This profile provides 8 NVIDIA H100 GPUs that are tuned for AI workloads, such as inferencing, fine tuning, and large-scale training.
+For details, see [Accelerated profile family - Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family#hopper-hgx-profiles).

+**Cluster networks.** Cluster networks provide high-bandwidth, low-latency networking for workloads such as AI training and large-scale simulations.
+You can now [create cluster networks](/apidocs/vpc/latest#create-cluster-network) using a [cluster network profile](/apidocs/vpc/latest#get-cluster-network-profile), which defines the cluster network performance characteristics and capabilities.
+The [H100 cluster network profile](/docs/vpc?topic=vpc-profiles&interface=api#gpu) is the first cluster network profile being introduced.
+It provides a specialized network that implements the RoCEv2 protocol to enable remote direct memory access for your workloads that are running on the `gx3d-160x1792x8h100` instance profile.

+When [creating an instance](/apidocs/vpc/latest#create-instance) using a supported cluster profile, you can specify the new `cluster_network_attachments` property to connect the virtual server instance to your cluster network.
+Alternatively, you can [create cluster network attachments](/apidocs/vpc/latest#create-cluster-network-attachment) on an existing instance that is in a `stopping` or `stopped` state.
+Additionally, when [creating an instance template](/apidocs/vpc/latest#create-instance-template) you can specify `cluster_network_attachments`.

+**Instance profile schema changes.** When [retrieving](/apidocs/vpc/latest#get-instance-profile) and [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the response includes the following new properties:

+- `cluster_network_attachment_count` specifies the number of cluster network attachments supported for that instance profile.
+- `supported_cluster_network_profiles` indicates the cluster network profiles that are supported for that instance profile.

+Learn [about cluster networks](/docs/vpc?topic=vpc-about-cluster-network), cluster network subnets, cluster network interfaces, and explore the new [API methods](/apidocs/vpc/latest#list-cluster-networks).
+See also [Known issues and limitations for cluster networks](/docs/vpc?topic=vpc-limitations-cluster-network) for information about Activity Tracker events and setting a cluster network reserved IP's `auto_delete` property.

+**Private Path network load balancers.** You can now create a [Private Path network load balancer](/docs/vpc?topic=vpc-ppnlb-ui-creating-private-path-network-load-balancer&interface=api) to enable and manage private connectivity for consumers of a hosted service.
+When [creating a load balancer](/apidocs/vpc/latest#create-load-balancer), you can specify the new `is_private_path` property value as `true` to create a Private Path network load balancer.

+**Load balancer schema enhancements for Private Path network load balancers.** The Private Path network load balancer includes a new load balancer profile `network-private-path`, along with the following new load balancer and load balancer profile properties:

+- `source_ip_session_persistence_supported` indicates whether a load balancer supports source IP session persistence.
+Source IP session persistence is not supported by Private Path network load balancers.
+- `availability` indicates the availability of a load balancer.
+Load balancers with `subnet` availability remain available if at least one of its subnets is in a zone that's available.
+Load balancers with `region` availability remain available if at least one zone in the region is available.
+Private Path network load balancers have `region` availability.
+Other load balancers have `subnet` availability.

+The `value` for load balancer profiles properties `route_mode_supported`, `security_groups_supported`, `udp_supported`, and `logging_supported` is set to `false` for Private Path load balancers.
+Additionally, Private Path load balancers do not support setting or updating the `dns` property, because Private Path network load balancers are accessed using endpoint gateways where DNS is configured.

+**Private Path service gateways.** You can now [create](/apidocs/vpc/latest#create-private-path-service-gateway) a Private Path service gateway to provide cross-account connectivity to the Private Path network load balancers that front your [services](/docs/vpc?topic=vpc-private-path-service-about&interface=api).
+Consumers access your services by targeting their endpoint gateways at your Private Path service gateways.
+You can also [update](/apidocs/vpc/latest#update-private-path-service-gateway), [publish](/apidocs/vpc/latest#publish-private-path-service-gateway), [unpublish](/apidocs/vpc/latest#unpublish-private-path-service-gateway) and [delete](/apidocs/vpc/latest#delete-private-path-service-gateway) Private Path service gateways.
+Private Path service gateways also have two child resources:

+- [Account policies](/apidocs/vpc/latest#list-private-path-service-gateway-account-policies) provide per-account access policies that supersede the Private Path service gateway's default access policy.
+You can [create](/apidocs/vpc/latest#create-private-path-service-gateway-account-policy), [update](/apidocs/vpc/latest#update-private-path-service-gateway-account-policy), and [delete](/apidocs/vpc/latest#delete-private-path-service-gateway-account-policy) policies to `permit`, `deny`, or manually `review` requests from any account.
+You can also [revoke](/apidocs/vpc/latest#revoke-account-for-private-path-service-gateway) current and future access for an account.
+For more information, see [About account policies](/docs/vpc?topic=vpc-pps-about-account-policies).

+- [Endpoint gateway bindings](/apidocs/vpc/latest#list-private-path-service-gateway-endpoint-gateway) are created for each endpoint gateway targeting the Private Path service gateway.
+The access policy for the endpoint gateway's account is applied to all new endpoint gateway bindings.
+If an account policy doesn't exist, the Private Path service gateway's `default_access_policy` is used.
+If the resulting policy is `review`, you must explicitly [permit](/apidocs/vpc/latest#permit-private-path-service-gateway-endpoint-gatew) or [deny](/apidocs/vpc/latest#deny-private-path-service-gateway-endpoint-gateway) the request, and optionally set a new policy for future requests from the account.

+Learn about [Creating Private Path service gateways](/docs/vpc?topic=vpc-private-path-service-intro&interface=ui), and explore the new [API methods](/apidocs/vpc/latest#list-private-path-service-gateways).

+**Load balancer PUT response code change.** When [replacing load balancer pool members](/apidocs/vpc/latest#replace-load-balancer-pool-members), the response will now return an HTTP status code of `200` on success, instead of `202`.
+This change applies to all API versions.

 ## 29 October 2024
 {: #29-october-2024}